Kingxukai/linux/Documentation/userspace-api/gpio/gpio-get-chipinfo-ioctl.rst

 Description
 ===========

-Gets the publicly available information for a particular GPIO chip.
+Gets the woke publicly available information for a particular GPIO chip.

 Return Value
 ============

-On success 0 and ``info`` is populated with the chip info.
+On success 0 and ``info`` is populated with the woke chip info.

-On error -1 and the ``errno`` variable is set appropriately.
+On error -1 and the woke ``errno`` variable is set appropriately.
 Common error codes are described in error-codes.rst.